InfiniStore: Elastic Serverless Cloud Storage: Introduction

-We argue that today's clouds are missing an elastic, performant, and cost-effective cloud storage solution, which can fulfill the heterogeneous and dynamic storage requirements of a wide variety of applications.
-Durable cloud object store solutions such as AWS S3~\cite{aws_s3} and Google Cloud Storage~\cite{gcs} are inexpensive but they cannot provide memory-store-level performance.
+We argue that today's clouds are missing an elastic, performant, and cost-effective cloud storage solution that can fulfill the heterogeneous and dynamic storage requirements of a wide variety of applications.
+Durable cloud object store solutions such as AWS S3~\cite{aws_s3} and Google Cloud Storage~\cite{gcs} are inexpensive but cannot provide memory-store-level performance.
 Faster storage/caches such as AWS FSx~\cite{aws_fsx} and ElastiCache~\cite{aws_ec} offer high-bandwidth and low-latency data access, but these solutions are expensive and lack the capability to automatically and rapidly grow and shrink storage capacity in response to changing application demands.
 The Function-as-a-Service (FaaS) model is well suited to fill this gap.
-FaaS applications are structured as a collection of \emph{functions}, which are managed by the service provider in terms of resource scaling and management.
-The combination of instant scale-out/scale-in, fast access, and pay-per-use pricing, makes serverless platforms an appealing foundation for an elastic, performant, and cost-effective storage service.
+FaaS applications are structured as a collection of \emph{functions} managed by the service provider in terms of resource scaling and management.
+The combination of instant \diffcomment{scaling}{scale-out/scale-in}, fast access, and pay-per-use pricing makes FaaS platforms an appealing foundation for an elastic, performant, and cost-effective storage service.

-{\prelim} is a distributed memory caching system that exploits the properties of FaaS~\cite{infinicache_fast20}. {\prelim} uses many serverless functions whose function-memory is being used collectively for object storage with {\kvput}/{\kvget} APIs for accessing the objects stored.
+{\prelim} is a distributed memory caching system that exploits the properties of FaaS~\cite{infinicache_fast20}. {\prelim} uses many serverless functions whose function-memory is used collectively for object storage with {\kvput}/{\kvget} APIs for accessing the objects stored.
 Serverless functions are transient and may be reclaimed after a short period by the FaaS provider.
 Therefore, {\prelim} implements a primary/backup replication protocol to increase data durability at the serverless function-memory level.

-A serverless function whose function-memory is being used for object storage provides read and write operations for accessing the objects stored in its memory.

 While {\prelim} has demonstrated the feasibility of using serverless functions for data caching, {\prelim} has several limitations.
 (1)~The serverless-function-based cluster deployed in {\prelim} is fixed, and therefore, lacks elasticity: {\prelim} randomly assigns old and new data objects to function instances; if were to be scaled out, this data mapping strategy may lead to excessive data migration, which we will show later.
 (2)~{\prelim} provides best-effort data durability via erasure coding and replication at the serverless function level; however, the FaaS provider may reclaim a function instance and its memory at any time, which causes cache misses and impacts application performance.
 (3)~Data cached in {\prelim} is replicated twice, which doubles memory resources and doubles cost.